Aristides M. Tsatsakis

 Aristidis Tsatsakis (Greek: Αριστείδης Τσατσάκης) is a Greek toxicologist.
 He directs the Laboratory of Forensic Science & Toxicology at the University of Crete.

-From 2014 to 2016, he served as President of the Federation of European Toxicologists.
 He also founded a commercial spinoff company, ToxPlus SA.

 Research

-Tsatsakis's research is based on hormesis, interpreting “real-life human exposure” scenarios based on a long-term, low-dose exposure to chemical mixtures as well as “real-life risk simulation” studies.
+Tsatsakis has published research on hormesis, interpreting “real-life human exposure” scenarios based on a long-term, low-dose exposure to chemical mixtures as well as “real-life risk simulation” studies.

-He was previously editor-in-chief of Toxicology Reports, and an editor or guest editor for journals including Food and Chemical Toxicology, Toxicology, Toxicology Letters, and Experimental and Therapeutic Medicine.
-He currently is the Editor-in-Chief of the journal, Public Health & Toxicology.
+He was an editor or guest editor for journals including Food and Chemical Toxicology, Toxicology, Toxicology Letters, and Experimental and Therapeutic Medicine.
+He was briefly the editor-in-chief of Toxicology Reports, but stepped down after publishing a special edition on COVID-19 with two papers that were later retracted, including one listing him as co-author.

 He is a member of the Russian Academy of Sciences (RAS) and of the World Academy of Sciences.
-He has an honorary degree from the Carol Davila University of Medicine and Pharmacy in Romania.

-Trivia

-Aristidis Tsatsakis, served as an expert witness for the defense in the high-profile first trial of Roula Pispirigou in October 2023.
-He stated that his aim was "to assist the court with his expert opinion and evaluation."
-Tsatsakis identified methodological flaws in the toxicology report, resulting in an erroneous determination of the cause of death as a ketamine overdose.
+In October 2023, he served as an expert witness for the defense in the first trial of Roula Pispirigou.
+His testimony suggested that methodological flaws in the toxicology report resulted in an erroneous determination of the cause of death as a ketamine overdose.
+Pispirigou was found guilty of causing her daughter's death via overdose, and in a subsequent trial was found guilty of previously murdering her two younger children as well.

+In July 2026, Tsatsakis was arrested as part of a sting operation to catch a ring of toxicologists who were bribed to tamper with forensic toxicology tests in eight court cases.